tim-roberts1/tva/CONTRIBUTING.md

 The core team is monitoring for Pull Requests.
 We will review your Pull Request and either merge it, request changes to it, or close it with an explanation.

-## PR edicate
+## PR etiquette

-Before "creating a pull request", please consider instead [creating a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while the CI is waiting to complete.
+Before "creating a pull request," please consider instead [creating a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while the CI is waiting to complete.
 Once **all your tests pass**, then open your pull request.
 There is no need to assign anyone as our maintainers will recieve notifications when any PR's are posted.

 ## Online one-click setup for contributing